jonathanforhan/Rust-Image-Editing/README.md

 # Video-Compression

-and all things graphics, using ppm to loop through and change color, will eventually add resizing and hopefully compression down the line
+and all things graphics, using ppm image files to loop through and change color, will eventually add resizing and hopefully compression down the line